 After returning from the Grove, Kandol hung out in Nammovalle for a century and a half before resuming his studies in Alyrre, the vale of the Light Elves, where Velora, daughter of King Arethnal, lived (yes, that makes her a princess too).
 The first time Kandol laid eyes on his future wife, she was dancing in the wood like a chick doing the Terrapin spin at a Dead show, with veils of every color streaming from the sheer nighty she called a dress (modesty was unknown in the Elder Days, where fashion favored the risqué).

 It was love at first sight (common in the Elder Days, maybe it was something in the water?) but Velora still put Kandol through his paces.
-Ain’t that just like a woman?
-The most learned of Alyrre’s scholars called themselves the Elders of the Seasons, a title bestowed upon those mastering an elaborate test devised to weed out those unworthy.
+The most learned of Alyrre’s scholars called themselves the Elders of the Seasons, a title bestowed upon those mastering an elaborate test devised to weed out the unworthy.
 Velora was an Elder and until Kandol earned the honor, she played hard to get.

 Eventually, true love triumphed.
 Kandol did get the “Elder of the Seasons” notch on his belt and took Velora home to Nammovalle.
 He showed off his not-so-new wife and sons (he’d been gone quite a while) to everyone back home, putting a huge smile on his father’s face.
 After Nammath’s vanishing act and Kandol’s inclination towards perpetual study, he’d almost given up hope of becoming a grandfather.